 As outlined in 7 Common Myths About Multichannel Marketing –

 Multichannel marketing refers to all the efforts a brand puts together to interact with its customers across multiple channels and platforms.
 Multichannel marketing is followed by Omnichannel marketing which offers a seamless and integrated customer experience irrespective of how or where the potential lead is engaging with the brand.

 Having said that, we’ll come back to building an effective multichannel plan.
 To develop an efficient multichannel marketing strategy, you will first need to identify the channels that you want to focus on.
 Some brands are present online and also has a physical store.
 Some are only on the web.

-Whether you have a physical store or you are a completely digital business, you will need to first figure out where are your customers.
+Whether you have a physical store or you are a completely digital business or dealing with niche product marketing, you will need to first figure out where are your customers.
 Are they mostly on social media channels?
 If yes, which channels?
 Are they on their mobile devices more?
 Then maybe you need to think about SMS and push notifications more.
 Where do you see the maximum conversions happening – mobile, desktop, or tablets?

 You see, when you sit to answer all these questions, you will see yourself transiting from single channel to multichannel to omnichannel.
 That’s exactly how you build amazing customer experience.

 This article will talk about 7 tried and tested multichannel marketing strategies that have given us excellent results.
 Before we succeeded, we also faced a few challenges.
 It is not rosy at the start.
 So, before you jump the gun, here are some common challenges that you will face.

 - Developing a ‘Single Customer View’

 Almost 89% of respondents of a survey said that linking customer data is a big challenge.
 You may have trouble gathering all user data and merging them under one customer profile.

 We call this building a unified customer profile.
 This profile consists of data about –